Attested: Celovion at position 178 in the Ravenna Cosmography

 Name Origin: Greek κελυφιον ‘little sheath’ presumably referring to Girvan water.

 Notes: This analysis overrules a previous guess that initial Cel- was related to the words conceal or hail and final -ovion was related to the *upa/*oba ‘water’ element discussed here.
-South of Irvine the coast of Ayrshire has just three harbours, at Ballantrae, Girvan, and Ayr, which correspond (possibly too conveniently!) with a sequence of three names in RC's list Coritiotar Celovion Itucodon, which had looked difficult but all make sense in Greek.
+South of Irvine the coast of Ayrshire has just three harbours, at Ballantrae, Girvan, and Ayr, which correspond (possibly too conveniently!) with a sequence of three names in the Cosmography's list Coritiotar Celovion Itucodon, which had looked difficult but all make sense in Greek.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.